phantasma-io-archive/Spook/Docs/README.md

 ##### Parameters

-1. `String`, 45 length string - address to check for balance and name.
+1. `String`, base58 encoded - address to check for balance and name.
 2. `QUANTITY`, number of last transactions.
 ```js
 params: [